intermine/im-docs/docs/get-started/tutorial/index.rst

   $ cd
   $ cp git/biotestmine/dbmodel/resources/biotestmine.properties .intermine/

 Update this properties file with your postgres server location, username and password information for the two databases you just created.
-The rest of the information is needed for the webapp and will be updated in Step 13.
+The rest of the information is needed for the webapp and will be updated later.

 For the moment you need to change `PSQL_USER` and `PSQL_PWD` in the `db.production` and `db.common-tgt-items` properties.